What is ClimateActionWR?

 Scott has a strong interest in sustainability issues, particularly renewable energy and sustainable food in Waterloo Region, where he lives with his partner and three children.
 He has worked in a wide range of leadership positions in government and community organizations and is currently pursuing a degree in Sustainability Management at University of Waterloo.

 Workplaces (ICI) Committee Members

-Dave Blake is the Business Development Manager and Manager of Energy Programs at REEP Green Solutions.
+Dave Blake is the Associate Director and Manager of Energy Programs at Reep Green Solutions.
 Dave also serves on the board of directors of Green Communities Canada.
-Dave currently resides in Wilmot Township, and is committed to leading Waterloo Region to make sustainability the norm.
+Dave is committed to helping the people of Waterloo Region to live sustainably.